A new family of bijections for planar maps: Proofs

 \section{Proofs}

-In this section we will present a proof that \cref{CS1} and \cref{CS2} are inverse to each other, thus implying that the cut and slide operation is a bijection.
-Then, together with the lemmas presented in \cref{sec:Remy}, it will be enough to prove that the generalized Rémy bijection (\cref{RM}) is indeed a bijection.
-To do so, we will describe what happens to the different faces of the map during the operation (see \cref{faces}).
+In this section we will present a proof that Bijections \ref{CS1} and \ref{CS2} are inverse to each other, thus implying that the cut-and-slide operation is a bijection.
+Then, together with the lemmas presented in Section \ref{sec:Remy}, it will be enough to prove that the generalized Rémy bijection (Bijection \ref{RM}) is indeed a bijection.
+To do so, we will describe what happens to the different faces of the map during the operation (see Figure \ref{faces}).